AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 Time: 2m53s

 This typically runs in CI.
-It runs in parallel with a host of other checks such as running my tests which take a few minutes.
+It runs in parallel with a host of other checks such as running my tests, which also take a few minutes.
 Due to this, the time doesn't really impact the build + deploy time too much.

 <img class="center-image" width="400" src="https://i.imgflip.com/4xp4zu.jpg" alt="Compile times meme"/>